ulmefors/CarND-Vehicle-Detection/README.md

 :---: | :---: | :---:
 ![alt_text][image4] | ![alt_text][image5] |![alt_text][image6]

 Some of the images labeled `non-vehicle` do in fact contain vehicles.
 In order to qualify as a `vehicle` image the entire vehicle must be visible within the bounds of the image and, in addition, make a close fit to the image borders.
+Alternatively, this could also be an example of data set errors.

 Download the labeled dataset for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) respectively.
 The data is composed from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 [file: `data_reader.py`](./lib/data_reader.py)
 ## Feature extraction

-### Color Histograms

-### Color space

 ### Histogram of Oriented Gradients (HOG)
 HOG features are extracted using `hog()` from `scikit-image`.